Low back pain - chronicNonspecific back pain; Backache - chronic; Lumbar pain - chronic; Pain - back - chronic; Chronic back pain - low

 - Occupational therapy

 Most back problems get better on their own.
-Follow your health care provider's advice on treatment and self-care measures.
+Follow your provider's advice on treatment and self-care measures.

 When to Contact a Medical Professional

-Call your health care provider if you have severe back pain that does not go away.
+Call your provider if you have severe back pain that does not go away.
 Call right away if you have numbness, loss of movement, weakness, or bowel or bladder changes.